JustinBilleci/JustinBilleci/README.md

- Hello my name is Justin, thank you for visiting my README.
+ Hello my name is Justin, thank you for visiting my profile.
  Here are some interesting facts about me, I’m well versed in HTML/CSS/Javascript, I'm a blue belt in Brazilian Jiu Jitsu, and I love Orangutans.
  I have extensive experience in Responive Web Design and Software Engineering.
  Also feel free to reach out to me on LinkedIn.